-- By Internet: You may vote at www.proxypush.com/LCTX, 24 hours a day, seven days a week, by following the instructions provided in the Notice of Internet Availability of Proxy Materials.
-Votes submitted via the Internet must be received by 11:59 p.m., Eastern Time, on September 12, 2021. - By Telephone: You may vote using a touch-tone telephone by calling (866) 490-6839, 24 hours a day, seven days a week.
+- By Internet: You may vote at www.proxydocs.com/LCTX, 24 hours a day, seven days a week.
 You will need the control number included on your Notice of Internet Availability of Proxy Materials or proxy card.
-Votes submitted by telephone must be received by 11:59 p.m., Eastern Time, on September 12, 2021. - By Mail: If you request printed copies of the proxy materials by mail, you may vote by completing, signing, dating and returning the proxy card in the self-addressed, postage-paid envelope provided.
-If you properly complete your proxy card and send it to us in time to vote, the individuals named in the proxy card will vote your shares as you have directed. - In Person: You may still attend the meeting and vote in person even if you have already voted by proxy.
+Votes submitted via the Internet must be received by 11:59 p.m., Eastern Time, on September 5, 2023. - By Telephone: You may vote using a touch-tone telephone by calling (866) 490-6839, 24 hours a day, seven days a week.
+You will need the control number included on your Notice of Internet Availability of Proxy Materials or proxy card.
+Votes submitted by telephone must be received by 11:59 p.m., Eastern Time, on September 5, 2023. - By Mail: If you request printed copies of the proxy materials by mail, you may vote by completing, signing, dating and returning the proxy card in the self-addressed, postage-paid envelope provided.
+If you properly complete your proxy card and we receive it in time to vote, the individuals named in the proxy card will vote your shares as you have directed. - In Person: You may attend the Meeting and vote in person even if you have already voted by proxy.